icgc-dcc/dcc-docs/docs/download/guide.md

 When using Docker, this can also be set with an environmental variable:

 ```
-docker run -it -e ACCESSTOKEN=<access token> score-client
+docker run -it -e ACCESSTOKEN=<access token> overture/score
 ```

 #### Collaboratory

-In addition to the above, you will need to change the `bin/score-client` script to set `STORAGE_PROFILE=collab`.
+In addition to the above, you will need to change the `bin/score-client` script to add this line `STORAGE_PROFILE=collab`.
 This can also performed externally via the environmental variable of the same name.
 Note that it is also possible to override this per execution using `bin/score-client`'s `--profile collab` argument.

 ### Transport Configuration